tubalmartin/script.js/README.md

         console.log("scripts loaded!!");
     };

-// Load just one script asynchronously if it's supported, give it a name &
+// Load just one script asynchronously if it's supported & give it a name
-// execute my callback function when scripts are ready
+// to identify it in $script.ready(name, callback) calls
-$script( s, "myscript", callback );
+$script( s, "myscript" );

 // Load two scripts in one declaration, give the bundle a name &
 // execute my callback function when both scripts are ready